mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 modified.
 In these situations, the classical approach is to rely on VPN protocols such as DTLS, TLS or IPSec.
-These VPN protocols provide the encryption and authentication functions to protect those mobile clients from malicious behaviours in untrusted networks.
+These VPN protocols provide the encryption and authentication functions to protect those mobile clients from malicious behaviors in untrusted networks.

 On the other hand, these devices are often multihomed and many expect to be able to perform seamless handovers from one access network to another